languagesai/documentation/docs/README.md

 ##### From the list

 Rings a bell?
 It looks just like when you are on you words.
-And it works in the same way except this time, the words you add are saved not only in all your words but also in the list you are in.
+And it works in the same way, except this time the words you add are saved not only in all your words but also in the list you are in.

 ![Create list](_media/p_l_list_view.png)